tipi-build/docs/README.md

 ### 🧑‍🚀 We are here to help

 💡 Tipi is soon getting out of beta!
 Come back regularly for updates.
-We absolutely listen and act on feedback!
+We thrive on feedback!
 Please get in touch at `hello@tipi.build` for any questions or to discuss your project ideas.